Dicke superradiant enhancement of the heat current in circuit QED: Abstract

 \section{Abstract}

-Collective effects, such as Dicke superradiant emission, can enhance the performance of a quantum device.
-Here, we study the heat current flowing between a cold and a hot bath through an ensemble of $N$ qubits, which are collectively coupled to the thermal baths.
-We find a regime where the collective coupling leads to a quadratic scaling of the heat current with $N$ in a finite-size scenario.
+Controlling the flow of energy and heat at the micro-scale is crucial to achieve energy-efficient quantum technologies, for on-chip thermal management, and to realize quantum heat engines and refrigerators.
+Yet, the efficiency of current quantum technologies is affected by thermal noise, and efficient cooling of quantum devices remains challenging in various solid-state implementations such as superconducting circuits.
+Collective effects, such as the Dicke superradiant emission, have been exploited to enhance the performance of quantum devices.
+However, the inherently transient nature of Dicke superradiant emission raises questions about its impact on steady-state properties.
+Here, we study how to enhance the steady-state heat current flowing between a hot and a cold bath through an ensemble of $N$ qubits, that are collectively coupled to the thermal baths.
+Remarkably, we find a regime where the heat current scales quadratically with $N$ in a finite-size scenario.
 Conversely, when approaching the thermodynamic limit, we prove that the collective scenario exhibits a parametric enhancement over the non-collective case.
 We then consider the presence of a third uncontrolled {\it parasitic} bath, interacting locally with each qubit, that models unavoidable couplings to the external environment.
 Despite having a non-perturbative effect on the steady-state currents, we show that the collective enhancement is robust to such an addition.
 Finally, we discuss the feasibility of realizing such a Dicke heat valve with superconducting circuits.
 Our findings indicate that in a minimal realistic experimental setting with two superconducting qubits, the collective advantage offers an enhancement of approximately $10\%$ compared to the non-collective scenario.